-The Backun MoBa Clarinet takes the clarinet past standard symphonic models and onto the virtuoso stage.
+The Backun Lumiere Clarinet takes the clarinet past standard symphonic models and onto the virtuoso stage.
 The tone is just chocolate covered caramel.
 The chalumeau is warm and woody; the throat tones are rich and clear; the clarion register sings; and the altissimo is sweet and pure.
 Dynamic range is extended, the fortissimo incredibly powerful but still sweet and centered.
-You can plaster a ppp right onto the back of the hall, and can diminuendo al niente into the hall ambience.
+You can plaster a ppp right onto the back of the hall, and candiminuendo al niente into the hall ambience.
 You will have the audience hanging on the edge of their seats.
-I own both Cocobolo and Grenadilla models, and cannot decide which is more beautiful.
+I own the Cocobolo models, which have a warmer purer more “singing” tone.

 Backun Bells and Backun Barrels simply free ANY clarinet from tonal restrictions, register, textural and response issues.
 They allow the player to choose the color and tonal palette he or she wants to deliver.
 The profusion of designs and woods give the artist a rich world of choice.
 Be warned, it’s hard to stop with just one!

 The Selmer Privilege Bass Clarinet is the icon of the low clarinet world.
 Effortlessly robust, woody and rich in tone.
 The legendary Model 33 tone quality of the chalumeau register now extends all the way up into the altissimo, perfectly in tune, and with vastly improved mechanics.
 Gorgeous wood, seamless tonal texture from top to bottom, great intonation, and beautiful factory workmanship.
 I bought the best two of six on display at Clarinetfest 2007 and would have been perfectly happy with any of them!